yuriei/Epi_R_handbook/README.md

 **This book strives to:**

 * Serve as a quick R code reference manual
-* Provide task-centered examples for addressing common epidemiological problems
+* Provide task-centered examples for addressing common epidemiologic problems
 * Assist epidemiologists transitioning to R from SAS, STATA, SPSS, and Excel
-* Be accessible in settings with low internet-connectivity via an **offline version** ([instructions here][Download book and data])
+* Be accessible in settings with low internet-connectivity via an **offline version** ([instructions here][Download handbook and data])

 **How is this different than other R books?**